jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 const myArray = [6, 19, 20];
 const yourArray = [19, 81, 2];

+// outer loop
 for (let i = 0; i < myArray.length; i++) {

-  for (let j = 0; j < yourArray.length; j++) {
+// inner loop with an if statement for (let j = 0; j < yourArray.length; j++) {
     if (myArray[i] === yourArray[j]) {
       console.log('Both arrays have the number: ' + yourArray[j]);